AI Car Damage Detection: How it works

 Miscellaneous Damage

-The third category of damage that does not include metal or glass damage can be specified as miscellaneous damage.
+The third category of vehicle damage that does not include metal or glass damage can be specified as miscellaneous damage.
 For example - a gap between car parts, dislocation, etc.

 - Object detection model